dbus2/zbus/CONTRIBUTING.md

 ### Legal Notice

-When contributing to this project, you **implicitly** declare that you:
+When contributing to this project, you **implicitly** declare that:

-* have authored 100% of the content.
+* you have authored 100% of the content,
-* have the necessary rights to the content.
+* you have the necessary rights to the content, and
-* agree to providing the content under the [project's license](LICENSE).
+* you agree to providing the content under the [project's license](LICENSE).

 ## Running the test suite